 One of the deepest metro systems in the world, you get to go 110 metres underground to ride the Pyongyang metro.
 Adorned in intricate mosaic tiled propaganda images and bronze and with revolutionary themed names like ‘Comrade’, ‘Glory’ and ‘Reunification’, North Korea’s subway is quite the experience.

-This is a stop included on your organised tour, since North Korea is both proud (of those stations on show) yet secretive and guarded, since you can ride only five of the 16 stops.
-Of course, you embark and disembark at the most grand station of them all – Prosperity.
+This is a stop included on your organised tour since North Korea is both proud (of those stations on show) yet secretive and guarded since you can ride only five of the 16 stops.
+Of course, you embark and disembark at the grandest station of them all – Prosperity.

 Hundreds of people can be seen making their way to and from work and home, on a ticket that costs 5 Won (less than one US cent).
-I have seen images of all 16 stations in use, but in reality we will never know if the entire metro system is in constant working order and for whom such a service is frequented by.
+I have seen images of all 16 stations in use and apparently, you can ride all of them – you just don’t on a tour as it would take too long.
+But in reality, we will never know if the entire metro system is in constant working order and for whom such a service is frequented by.